 Opposite to Sativa strains, Indica strains grow in cold northern climates.

 Appearance-wise, they’re very different from Sativa strains.
 Indica plants are short and dense, with large thick leaves.
 They generate more buds per plant, grow more quickly than Sativa, and have an earthy and musty aroma.
 Indicas generally have a higher concentration of CBD; however, this does not mean that the THC concentration is low.

 Indica strains are recognized for their calming and sedating effects on the body and mind.
 Consumers report that Indica strains produce a “body high” effect helping to ease tension and relax the muscles.
-Because of these relaxing effects, Indica strains are great for nighttime, and they can help you unwind after a stressful day and get a good night’s sleep.
+Because of these relaxing effects, Indica strains are great for nighttime, and they can help you unwind after a long day and get a good night’s rest.